unipv-larl/GWC2025/index.md

 ---

 ## Scholarships ✈️
 There are two travel scholarships of €300 each and two fully funded rooms available at [Collegio Ghislieri](https://www.ghislieri.it/).
-The application procedure will soon be announced through the conference channels.

 When submitting their paper via [EasyChair](https://easychair.org/conferences/?conf=gwc2025), authors can apply for scholarships by by checking the box 'I wish to apply for a travel scholarship and a fully funded room' and providing their age.